Updated July 2017

 View a summary of homeschool driver’s education information by state

-Your child might choose to take a state certified driver education class locally, they might possibly be able to take driver’s ed classes at the local public school (some allow homeschoolers to participate), or (if your state allows it) they can take an online driver education class and save a good bit of money, work at their own pace, and complete practice tests.
+Your child might choose to take a state certified driver education class locally, they might possibly be able to take driver’s ed classes at the local public school (some allow homeschoolers to participate), or if your state allows they can take an online driver education class and save a good bit of money, work at their own pace, and complete practice tests.

 If your child takes an online class, you might be able to teach the actual driving portion if your state allows.
 You taught them to talk, walk, read, add/subtract, cook and so forth, so why not teach them to drive?
 After all, you love them the most, and you care the most about their safety.

 Thirty-six percent of all deaths of 16-19 year olds are due to car wrecks.
 Wrecks involving 16 and 17 year olds are mostly single-vehicle wrecks.
-Most of the time the young driver gets distracted and runs of the road because of bad judgment or speeding.
+Most of the time the young driver gets distracted and runs off the road because of bad judgment or speeding.
 Traditional driver education classes are simply not working.
 The Young Drivers Video, produced by the Insurance Institute for Highway Safety, paid for in part by State Farm, tells the viewing audience not to depend on traditional driver education and training.
 One of the experts interviewed on the training video, Dr. Herb Simpson, states that traditional driver’s education programs “have little or no value.”

-During the 1940’s and 1950’s, most kids were taught to drive by their parents in a one-on-one situation, not a classroom setting.
+During the 1940’s and 1950’s, most teens were taught to drive by their parents in a one-on-one situation, not a classroom setting.
 Later, during the 1960’s and 1970’s, things changed with the idea that schools should be the ones to teach driving skills.
 However, statistics show students who are taught to drive by their parents, are much safer drivers.

 Texas, Minnesota, Nebraska, and Virginia all allow parent-taught driver education.
 Georgia allows online instruction with a certified Joshua’s Law class, and parent-taught behind-the-wheel (40 hours/6 at night) driving instruction.
 Many more states do not require any specific requirements for driver education, leaving parents free to choose between commercial driver education schools, public schools, or parent-taught driver education courses.